top of page

 • Manaakitanga will ensure that visitors and hosts are treated with kindness, generosity, support, and respect

-• Whanaungatanga fosters and enhances the building of respectful, strengths-based relationships
+• Whanaungatanga fosters and enhances the building of respectful, strengths- based relationships

 • Kotahitanga translates to unity, togetherness, solidarity, and collective action

-• Oritetanga: Equity for all young people
+• Ōritetanga: equity for all young people

-• Kaitiakitanga: Sustainability, recycling, eco-friendly
+• Kaitiakitanga: sustainability, recycling, eco-friendly

 Our supporters